rahulgupta15/generalassemblyemr/README.md

 ### Login Portal

-Specify which account type you would like to create.
+If you do not already have an active account, specficy which account type you would like to create.

 ![Imgur Image](https://i.imgur.com/8fyC0ny.png)